AquaObserver/back-end/README.md

 # TODO
 For now we only have an API.
 Need to implement back-end for notifying user about water level reaching defined treshold.

+# If u get error no such table run this command
+ python manage.py migrate --run-syncdb